Lady Bird Johnson: Education

 When it came time to enter high school, Lady Bird had to move away and live with another family during weekdays in the town of Jefferson, Texas, since there was no high school in the Karnack area.
 (Her brothers were sent to boarding schools in New York.)
 She graduated third in her class at the age of 15 from Marshall Senior High School in the nearby county seat.
 Despite her young age, her father gave her a car so that she could drive herself to school, a distance of 15 mi each way.
 She said of that time, "[I]t was an awful chore for my daddy to delegate some person from his business to take me in and out."
 During her senior year, when she realized that she had the highest grades in her class, she "purposely allowed her grades to slip" so that she would not have to give the valedictorian or salutatorian speech.

 After graduating from high school in May 1928, Lady Bird entered the University of Alabama for the summer session, where she took her first journalism course.
-But, homesick for Texas, she stayed at home and did not return for the fall term at Alabama.
+But, homesick for Texas, she stayed home and did not return for the fall term at Alabama.
 Instead, she and a high school friend enrolled at St. Mary's Episcopal College for Women, an Episcopal boarding junior college for women in Dallas.
-It influenced her to "convert to the Episcopal faith", although she waited five years to be confirmed.
+It influenced her to "convert to the Episcopal faith", although she waited five years for confirmation.

-After graduating from St. Mary's in May 1930, Lady Bird toyed with the idea of going back to Alabama.
+After graduating from St. Mary's in May 1930, Lady Bird toyed with returning to Alabama.
 Another friend from Marshall was going to the University of Texas, so she chartered a plane to Austin to join her.
 As the plane landed, she was awed by the sight of a field covered with bluebonnets and instantly fell in love with the city.
 Lady Bird received a Bachelor of Arts degree in history with honors in 1933 and a second bachelor's degree in journalism cum laude in 1934.
 She was active on campus in different organizations, including Texas Orange Jackets, a women's honorary service organization, and believed in student leadership.
 Her goal was to become a reporter, but she also earned a teaching certificate.

 The summer after her second graduation, she and a girlfriend traveled to New York City and Washington, where they peered through the fence at the White House.
 Dallek described Lady Bird as having undergone a boost in her self-confidence through her years at the college.
-Her time marked a departure from her timid behavior in her youth.
+Her time there marked a departure from her timid behavior in her youth.